Household Composting FAQs

 Is this a subscription or a service?

-Rather than paying for waste disposal, you’re supporting a working loop.
+Rather than paying for waste disposal, you’re participating in a working nutrient loop.

 Do you offer support or advice?